Table of Contents:

-A typical review meeting, depending on your method, often looks like this:
+A typical review meeting might look like this:

-- Company policies/procedures review: Employees’ observed behavior and conduct is reviewed against set policies and procedures.
+Company policies/procedures review: Assess employees’ behavior against the company’s policies and procedures.

-- Goal-setting: Employees and managers work together to set SMART goals and identify any training or development that’s needed.
+Goal-setting: Employees and managers set goals and identify any needed training or development.

-- Management feedback: Employees give feedback on their manager’s performance and behavior.
+Management feedback: Employees provide feedback on their manager’s performance and behavior.

-At the end of the meeting, the date for the next formal meeting should be set, and managers should brief employees as to how often they can expect informal catch-up meetings.
+At the end of the meeting, set the date for the next formal review.
+Managers should also tell employees how often to expect informal catch-up meetings.

 Step 6: Implement Training and Development